The Supreme Court appears torn about a Trump-era ban on a gun accessory known as bump stocks

 The arguments largely focused on whether guns with a bump stock can be considered illegal machine guns under federal law.
 A Texas gun shop owner argues that bump stocks don't change the core function of a semi-automatic weapon enough to make it illegal.
 The Biden administration says bump stocks fall firmly under the legal definition of machine gun.

-The latest gun case to come before the justices offers a fresh test for a court with a conservative supermajority to define the limits of gun restrictions in an era where mass shootings are prevalent.
+It is the latest gun case to come before the justices and offers a fresh test for a court with a conservative supermajority to define the limits of gun restrictions in an era where mass shootings are exceedingly prevalent.

 Conservative justices raised questions about whether machine-gun laws dating to the 1930s apply to bump stocks and about the Justice Department's previous finding that the accessories were legal.